 Stomach ache, bloating after food and wind are very common in M.E.
 Having regular meals with healthy food choices, and changing your source of fibre are ways that may help.
 If these symptoms are causing you a lot of discomfort, talk to your doctor about being referred to a dietician for more individual advice.
 You could also take a look at the IBS Network, a national charity supporting people with symptoms of irritable bowel syndrome.

 What about vitamin or mineral supplements?

 There have been a lot of claims that taking certain vitamins, minerals or food supplements will help with M.E. symptoms (for example, it has been suggested that in ME/CFS the body is lacking certain nutrients), but so far, there is no scientific evidence to support any of these claims.

 If you are worried that your diet is not as healthy as it should be, it may be worth taking an all-in-one multivitamin and mineral supplement as long as it contains no more that 100% of your daily recommended intake.
 Be careful not to take large doses of supplements, especially Vitamin A and B6, as this can be harmful.
 Taking several different supplements increases the chance of accidentally having too much of any one nutrient, so best just to take one.
 Always check with your doctor before taking supplements, as they can have an adverse effect if taken incorrectly or combined with other medication.

 If you spend most of your time indoors, you will probably be low in Vitamin D. You get most of your Vitamin D from sunshine, and it is needed to make strong bones and teeth, making it especially important during the growth spurt in teenagers.
-We recommend that anyone with a low Vitamin D intake should take a Vitamin D supplement of 100% of daily recommended amount.
-This applies particularly to severly affected people, who can ask for a blood test from their doctor to check Vitamin D levels.
+If you have a low Vitamin D intake, speak to your doctor about taking a Vitamin D supplement, particularly if you are severely affected people; you can ask for a blood test to check Vitamin D levels.